4 ways the government funding fight could play out in January

-Congress faces an avalanche of government funding work when it returns from the holidays next month — and little time to complete it ahead of a looming shutdown deadline.
+Congress faces an avalanche of government funding work when it returns from the holidays this month — and little time to complete it ahead of a looming shutdown deadline.

 Under the stopgap bill passed in November, Congress is staring down two cutoff dates in January and February to keep the government funded.